its-rigs/Trolly/README.md

 ### Trello Client

 This class holds the bulk of all the methods for communicating with the trello API and returning the Trello objects.
-A client instance is required by every Trello object, becaause of this it makes extending and overiding methods in this class very effective as it effects all objects simultaneously.
+A client instance is required by every Trello object, because of this it makes extending and overiding methods in this class very effective as it effects all objects simultaneously.